AniketShukla14/Aniket-Shukla/README.md

 # Aniket-Shukla
-<li>A portfolio website which provides professional information about Aniket Shukla.</li>
+A portfolio website which provides professional information about Aniket Shukla.
 <br>

 <!-- TABLE OF CONTENTS -->